All spoilers of games released before 2010 are left unmarked.

 - Bungled Suicide: Xiaoyu first meets Shin after he jumps from a building.
 She later learns that he has tried to kill himself multiple times, without success.
 They're prevented by his immortality.

-- Hunk: He's quite cut for an ordinary high school student.
+- Hunk: He's quite cut for an ordinary college student.

 - Killed Off for Real: Heihachi swiftly disposes of Shin once his purpose as a lure is fulfilled.